tristanbuckreis/ccldpy/README.md

 3. Added magnitude-scaling relationship for <em>interface</em> subduction type events (Thingbaijam et al. 2017).
 Subduction-type relations for the position of the hypocenter on the rupture surface are assumed (Contreras et al. 2022)
 4. Flexibility to specify the number of simulations to use for each magnitude-scaling relation (e.g., use <em>N</em> simulations from one scaling-relation or partition <em>N</em> simulations into <em>M</em> appropriate scaling-relations.

-The current version of ccldpy (2.0.0) does not compute distances for real seismic stations, which can be perfomed using the P4CF program (Chiou, B.S-J. 2021).
+The current version of ccldpy (2.0.0) does not compute distances for real seismic stations, which can be performed using the the results of <em>ccldpy</em> and the P4CF program (Chiou, B.S-J. 2021).

 # Magnitude-Scaling Relationships: